etn-ccis/blui-react-component-library/docs/Drawer.md

 ## Tips

 You can render the Drawer Nav Item as a link by setting the `component` prop in the `InfoListItemProps` to [`Link`](https://reactrouter.com/web/api/Link) component from `react-router-dom` (recommended), or the native HTML anchor tag `'a'`.
 This allows you to perform helpful actions such as opening a link in a new browser tab.
+If you are using the rail variant, you can do the same thing using the `ButtonBaseProps`.

 ```tsx